rjodhawa/VanillaOffers/Server/Readme.md

 Please visit the sample/SampleOffer-GET to get a hint of how these queries will look like.

 # Warning:
 While using the code, please be aware of changing username and password from the app/configurations/dbVanillaConfigInfo.json also make apporpriate changes to the index.js file
+As of now, the port has been changed to 4000 (Hard-coded). make sure you change the port according to your need.

 I am aware that hardcoding username and password like this, is not a good way.
 However, I plan to use hash and salt and verify these information with my server once I am through the initial development iteration.
 I hope you understand.